The 20 Best Hereditary Ataxia Doctors in Japan

 Advanced in Hereditary Ataxia

-Yuji Takahashi practices in Tokyo, Japan.
+Yuji Takahashi practices practicing medicine in Yokohama, Japan.
 Mr. Takahashi is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Spinocerebellar Ataxia Type 6, Spinocerebellar Ataxia Type 31, Drug Induced Dyskinesia, Gastrostomy, and Splenectomy.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Spinocerebellar Ataxia Type 6, Spinocerebellar Ataxia Type 31, Spinocerebellar Ataxia, Gastrostomy, and Splenectomy.

 Learn about our expert tiers